 Yes, it’s true, Kansas claims to have the largest ball of twine in the world.
 More specifically, they have the largest ball of Sisal twine in the world.
 Apparently, there is another huge ball of twine somewhere in the world but you only have to find your way to Kansas to see this one!

 The landmark is located in Cawker City is only a 20 minute drive from Lucas and the Garden of Eden.
 What can I say?
 If you’re going to visit one of these sites, visit them both!

 The Geographic Center of the United States

 We have learned since that this location was only the proclaimed center of the USA from 1894 to 1918.
-For those who were responsible for pinpointing the exact spot, finding an exact latitude/longitude position included some guesswork on their part.
+However, those who were originally responsible for pinpointing the exact spot apparently approximated the true location.

-The true center of the Contiguous United States is northwest of Lebanon, Kansas which is near the Kansas / Nebraska border and maybe an hour north of the pictured marker, to our dismay.
+The true center of the Contiguous United States is northwest of Lebanon, Kansas (near the Kansas / Nebraska border).
+Some say it’s an hour north of the pictured marker, to our dismay.

 All this to say, the center of the contiguous USA is still in Kansas but not near Smith Center.
 We will leave the true location on our list of places to visit for another trip.

 For your information, the center of the United States including Alaska and Hawaii is in Belle Fourche, South Dakota.
 We haven’t been there either!

 The state of Kansas is not likely to be on most people’s top ten places to visit on their vacation.
 However, with some research and curiosity there are definitely fun points of interest in the state to visit.

 The state is also rich with history as it was the primary crossroad during the early western expansion.
 The Kansas prairie is full of stories and landmarks.